Dialpad Powerdialer with Salesforce

 sfdc-powerdialer-article-image-11.png

-Clone Your Dialpad List
+Clone Dialpad list

 Need to make a copy of your current list?
 Use the clone feature to make a carbon copy of your Dialpad List.

-1. Click the “Clone” button
+1. Click the Clone button

 2. Enter the New list's name

-3. Select "Clone"
+3. Select Clone

 Clonelist_v2.gif